SLACKWARE DESKTOP GUIDE

 Writing a SlackBuild

 The above CDE package worked quite well, so I would like to write a proper SlackBuild for it, maybe even submit it to SlackBuilds.org.
 But first, we must write it as a real SlackBuild.
 Don't worry though, the hardest part is getting a package compiled in the first place, once that's done the rest is mere housekeeping.
 The first order of business is to get a proper version of CDE, and here we hit our first snag.
 Surprisingly, the last official 2.4.0 version of CDE from sourceforge does not include the resources nor the documentation needed to actually build the code.
 As far as I can tell from a cursory look at things, compiling from a git dump is the only way to make this work.
-This is very sloppy release engineering that is all too common nowadays.* We can write a SlackBuild that builds directly from github sources of course, but this is not ideal, since it's hard to track versions and verify checksums.
+This is very sloppy release engineering that is all too common nowadays.* We can write a SlackBuild that builds directly from GitHub sources of course, but this is not ideal, since it's hard to track versions and verify checksums.
 Anyway, the first thing we need to write is a plain text README file, which should contain a quick summary of the package, important instructions and dependency issues, as needed.
 SlackBuilds.org also requires an info file with important meta information, such as program name, version, homepage, download link, md5sum, required dependencies, and your contact information.
 We'll also add an xsession file for CDE and an init script for the rpc.cmsd service (and here we meet our second snag, more on that later):

 $ mkdir -p ~/pkg/mysbo/cde